 - statesmen Nicolas Fouquet (1615-1680), Jean-Baptiste Colbert (1619-1683),

 - and the Man in the Iron Mask (d.
 1703).

-Those who died during the French Revolution were buried in the Catacombs, including members of the Swiss Guard killed in the storming of the Tuileries Palace (10th August 1792) and victims of the September 1792 massacres.
-The remains of those guillotined were transferred here from their original burial pits including Lavoisier (1743-1794), Madame Elisabeth (1764-1794), Danton (1759-1794) and Robespierre (1758-1794).
+The remains of those guillotined were transferred here from their original burial pits, including Lavoisier (1743-1794), Madame Elisabeth (1764-1794), Danton (1759-1794) and Robespierre (1758-1794).

-An extensive series of maxims, poems and other sacred and profane messages in French and Latin force the visitors to reflect on death.
+Moreover, an extensive series of maxims, poems and other sacred and profane messages in French and Latin force the visitors to reflect on death.